w3c/yml2vocab/README.md

         </tr>
         <tr>
             <td><code>range</code></td>
-            <td>One or more terms or CURIES, or the single <code>URL</code> term</td>
+            <td>One or more terms or CURIES, the single <code>URL</code> term, or the single <code>langString</code> term</td>
             <td>
                 The RDF domain statements of the property.
 If the <code >URL</code> (alternatively: <code >IRI</code>) term is used, the block defines a property that has no explicit range type, but whose objects are expected to be IRI references.
 The generated vocabularies annotate these properties as belonging to the <code >owl:ObjectProperty</code> class, which is the reserved term for properties whose objects are not supposed to be literals.
-A corresponding comment is also generated into the HTML description of the term.
+A corresponding comment is also generated into the HTML description of the term.<br/>
+                If the <code>langString</code> term is used, the block defines a property that has a union type of <code>rdf:langString</code> or
+                <code>rdf:dirLangString</code>; no type is added in the generated context file so that the JSON-LD handling of language and
+                direction would not be overshadowed by <a href="https://www.w3.org/TR/json-ld11/#type-coercion">type coercion</a>.
             </td>
             <td>No</td>
         </tr>